Local Control & Accountability Plan

-The Local Control and Accountability Plan or LCAP is a critical part of California’s new Local Control Funding Formula (LCFF).
-It is a three-year, charter-level plan that is updated annually.
+The Local Control and Accountability Plan or LCAP is a critical part of California’s Local Control Funding Formula (LCFF).
+The three-year plan that is updated annually.
 The plan describes the school’s key goals for students as well as the specific actions (with expenditures) the charter will take to achieve the goals and the means (metrics) used to measure progress.

 The LCAP addresses the needs of all students, including specific student groups, and all charters must specifically address English learners, foster youth, and low-income students.
 In addition, the LCAP must address the state of California’s eight priority areas that include student academic achievement, school climate, student access to a broad curriculum, and parent engagement.
 The charter school spending plan aligns to these academic priorities.

-Please see the LCAP information below for Brookfield Engineering Science Technology Academy below.
+Please see the LCAP goals and information for Brookfield Engineering Science Technology Academy below.
 We welcome any public comment for change or revision.
-Please email firstname.lastname@example.org before September 25, 2020 with feedback for change or revision.
+Please email email@example.com with questions, feedback for change or revision.